Bombfuse/emerald/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-# Lite

-A fully featured 2D engine with minimal dependencies.

-# Simple and powerful API
+# Light and powerful

+Emerald is designed to be as lightweight as possible, while remaining a fully-featured, cross-platform game engine.

-A simple API giving you direct access to physics, audio, graphics, game worlds, and asset loading.
+The API is simple and powerful, giving you direct access to physics, audio, graphics, game worlds, and asset loading.

 # Portable